quarkslab/crypto-condor/CONTRIBUTING.md

 ### Adding a new harness

-crypto-condor can tests functions exposed by a shared library, similar to a fuzzing hook.
+crypto-condor can test functions exposed by a shared library, similar to a fuzzing hook.
 To do so, the functions must follow the conventions described by the harness API.
 Internally, this means adding a `test_lib` function to the corresponding primitive.
 This function has a particular signature: